live-clones/gmsh/contrib/QuadOptimizer/README.md

   quads with no valid diagonal are retained and reported.
   Non-negative values retain the existing recombination validity filter.
 - `Mesh.QuadqsFinalSplitCadDistanceRatio = 0.2`: after all smoothing and
-  mandatory rewrites, try to split invalid quads and quads outside the absolute corner-angle interval (strictly greater than 25 degrees and less than 160 degrees).
-A positive Jacobian alone must not preserve a nearly flat corner.
+  mandatory rewrites, try to split physically invalid quads.
+A finite angle outside the absolute quality interval does not alone trigger a split: preserve geometrically valid pattern quads and report their quality violations.
+  TT merges still require the resulting quad to meet the absolute specifications.
-  For otherwise acceptable quads, split only if one diagonal exceeds this CAD distance/local-size ratio and the other diagonal is within tolerance and at least twice closer to CAD.
+  For otherwise valid quads,
+  split only if one diagonal exceeds this CAD distance/local-size ratio and the other diagonal is within tolerance and at least twice closer to CAD.
   Insert the **closer** diagonal.
 If its two triangles fail validity, retain the quad; never fall back to the distant diagonal for a CAD-only repair.
   This preserves quads whose two diagonal distances merely reflect curvature.
-  For validity/angle repair, compare both valid diagonals: minimize triangle absolute violations, then minimize the triangles' sampled maximum and area-weighted mean squared CAD distances; minimum triangle angle breaks ties.
+  For validity repair, compare both valid diagonals: minimize triangle absolute violations, then minimize the triangles' sampled maximum and area-weighted mean squared CAD distances; minimum triangle angle breaks ties.
   The comparison uses seven samples per triangle: centroid, edge midpoints,